kapusta/pzgps/README.md

 Run the webserver with `npm start`.

 Note the `packages/pzgps-preact/src/lib/conf.js` file, which should be modified to match your pizero's name on your network.
-You can change your pizro's name by logging into the pizero, then...
+You can change the name by logging into the pizero, then...
 * `raspi-config`
 * Go to `Advanced Options`
 * Go to `Hostname`